-What is it?
+What it is

-Why use it?
+Why use it

-There are many styles of massage.
-They all aim to promote deep relaxation in tissue by applying pressure to the muscles and pressure points of the body.
+All styles of massage aim to promote deep relaxation in tissue by applying pressure to the body’s muscles and pressure points.
 This helps to release both muscular and emotional tension.
-Some types of massage can reduce lymphoedema (swelling caused by a build-up of lymph fluid).
-This is called lymphatic drainage.
+The style of massage used for people during or after cancer treatment will depend on the treatment they’re having.

-What to expect?
+What to expect

+Massage usually occurs in a warm, quiet room.
+It can be given while you either lie on a massage table or sit in a chair.
 The therapist uses a variety of strokes on different parts of the body.
-When performing massage on a person with cancer, therapists need to adjust their pressure and avoid certain areas of the body.
+When performing massage on a person with cancer, therapists may need to adjust their pressure and avoid certain areas of the body.